Those two little pals of mine

-A landmark day for West Indian cricket.
-West Indies won their first Test in England, a 326-run thrashing at Lord's, led by a mystifying display from their young spin twins Sonny Ramadhin and Alf Valentine.
+A landmark day for West Indies, who won their first Test in England, a 326-run thrashing at Lord's, led by a fine display from their young spin twins Sonny Ramadhin and Alf Valentine.
 They were both playing their second Tests, having each only played two first-class matches before the tour.
 Valentine's match figures were 116-75-127-7 (the 75 maidens are still a Test record), and Ramadhin's 115-70-152-11; it was the slowest torture imaginable.
 They were abetted by 168 from Clyde Walcott, an innings that John Arlott described as being "of thunder, of almost biblical intensity".
 England never recovered, and lost 1-3 a series they had expected to win comfortably.
-A crowd full of West Indian fans didn't care celebrating joyously, and a famous Calypso song - "With those little pals of mine, Ramadhin and Valentine" - was born.
+Thus was a famous Calypso song, "With those little pals of mine, Ramadhin and Valentine", born.

 The day Sachin Tendulkar made history by playing an Andre Nel delivery towards mid-off and scampering down the pitch to reach 15,000 one-day runs.
 He missed out on a 42nd hundred against South Africa in this game in Belfast, but that nudge past the bowler put him on a pedestal few can ever hope to reach.
 He finished with a staggering 18,426 ODI runs.

 When he became Yorkshire's youngest-ever player - at just 16 years 75 days - Paul Jarvis was burdened with a "new Fred Trueman" tag, but he never got close, taking only 21 wickets in nine Tests.
-Injuries didn't help, nor did the selectors' penchant for shunting him in and out of the team (those nine Tests came in five instalments, either side of Jarvis' ban for going on the South African rebel tour of 1989-90).
-Jarvis later played for Sussex and Somerset, but got nowhere near leaving the legacy people expected, although he has taken almost twice as many one-day wickets in India than any other Englishman.
+Injuries didn't help, nor did the selectors' penchant for shunting him in and out of the team (those nine Tests came in five instalments, either side of Jarvis' ban for going on the rebel tour of South Africa, in 1989-90).
+Jarvis later played for Sussex and Somerset, but got nowhere near leaving the legacy people expected.

 A gargantuan opening partnership in Kandy.
 In a dead rubber against Pakistan, Sanath Jayasuriya and Marvan Atapattu put on 335, with Atapattu making his third Test double-hundred.
 In a match of only 155.4 overs, Atapattu was still there at the bitter end, 207 not out and having dead-batted all comers into submission.

 Another weighty partnership, this one for the eighth wicket.
 Les Ames and Gubby Allen got England out of a hole by adding 246 against New Zealand at Lord's, with Allen making his only Test hundred and Ames his first in England.
-At the time it was the highest for the eighth wicket in Test history, but it's been passed three times, by Wasim Akram and Saqlain Mushtaq in Sheikupura in 1996-97, by Nathan Astle and Adam Parore in Perth in 2001-02, and Stephen Fleming and James Franklin in Cape Town in 2006.
+At the time it was the highest for the eighth wicket in Test history, but it has since been passed four times.

 Birth of the link in the only three-generation Test-playing family.
 West Indian opener Ron Headley was the son of the great George and father of England seamer Dean.
 He played just two Tests, both in England in 1973.
 Headley played much of his cricket in England, for Worcestershire and Derbyshire.

 Long before speed guns inflated Shoaib Akhtar's ego further, Worcestershire's Robert Burrows bowled Lancashire's William Huddleston in a County Championship match at Old Trafford - and sent the bail flying 67 yards.
-It's a record that even Shoaib hasn't broken.
+It's a record that even Shoaib didn't break.